BichengLUO/K3SimSearch/README.md

 K3SimSearch
 ==================

-K3SimSearch is a simple Python script as a dictionaray in which you can look up a GRE word and find its similar words (**not synonyms but visiually similarity**).
+K3SimSearch is a simple Python script as a dictionary in which you can look up a GRE word and find its similar words (**not synonyms but visual similarity**).
 It works as a small tool for helping students to prepare for GRE.

 **Example**